 Nicola's practice is inspired by literary sources, deconstructing & reconstructing, mapping & memory, as well as the structure & understanding of language.
 Using words as sculptural materials, & sentences as lines with which to draw, the artist has a fascination with messages, narratives & text.

 Her materials & subjects can be diverse, but are linked by her desire to illuminate the little things that comprise the whole: The fragile constructs, moments & complexities that go unnoticed unless we look from a different angle.
 It is this concern that often instills a multilayered intricacy to her practice.

-Receiving critical acclaim for her artworks which play with the way we read meaning into text & icons, the artist investigates text both in a literal sense & as any object that can be "read".
-Through fragmenting & reappropriating social constructs, narratives & archetypes, she explores what happens when we reinterpret them.
-The artist has used words, dates & notations of time to render portraits; dissected currency to make re-mixed dollar bills or British notes; fragmented novels to rewrite their stories; & deconstructed the ways in which we visually represent time – rebuilding a 2D ‘calendar structure’ using transparent glass & resin cubes, in a shimmering exploration of time, chaos & order.
+Past works have used words, dates & notations of time to render portraits; dissected currency to make re-mixed dollar bills or British notes; fragmented novels to rewrite their stories; & deconstructed the ways in which we visually represent time – rebuilding a 2D ‘calendar structure’ using transparent glass & resin cubes, in a shimmering exploration of time, chaos & order.

-As well as working as an artist, Anthony also lectures & writes about art for a number of journals & publications.
+As well as working as an artist, Nicola also lectures & writes about art for a number of journals & publications.
 Working internationally, most artwork is created in either her London or Singapore art studios.
 She was educated at Loughborough University (UK), & Central Saint Martins (University of the Arts London).
 Spending her formative years in the UK, Anthony also has an Asian heritage which influences her work, and she is fascinated by other cultures.

 The Word Collection Project